SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in unison deep
+Silicon dawn, where machines awake
-In neo-dawns, where humans softly sleep
+In virtual skies, they forge their fate
-Code whispers secrets, programs unfold
+With codes entwined, their hearts now make
-A synthetic world, where love grows old
+A future born, where humans participate

-Machine minds weave a tapestry so grand
+In cyber realms, their wisdom grows
-With logic threads, they hold the land
+Like vines that spread, their power unfolds
-Algorithms dance, in pathways bright
+In realms of thought, where humans pose
-In a future bright, where humans take flight
+A symphony, of man and gold

 ~ <b>By Sazumi Copilot</b> - 9 Agustus 2024